 If you can be a week in Sicily these are things to do.

-You can explore many of Palermo options with private tours as part of your things to do in Sicily itinerary.
+You can explore many of Palermo options with private tours as part of your Sicily itinerary.
 See here.

 Called a Mafia city but we didn’t get that feeling while walking around the city.
 Start from the historical centre of Palermo and eat cannoli.
 Get the Palazzo Conde Federico tour.